ftrackhq/ftrack-perforce-location/doc/source/known_issues.rst

 Cause
 .....

-After some time, the perforce session time out and ask to be re connected.
+After some time, the perforce session times out and asks to be reconnected.

 Error